Minimally Invasive Lumbar discectomy

 Lumbar discectomy is a spinal surgery that involves removal of damaged intervertebral disc to relieve pressure on the spinal nerves (decompression) in the lumbar (lower back) region.
 Minimally invasive technique is implemented to perform the surgery.

 The lumbar region forms the lower portion of the spine and comprises of five vertebrae (L1-L5).

 It is indicated in cases of severe nerve root compression due to a ruptured disc.
 Symptoms of nerve impingement include back pain or radiating pain into the hips, buttocks or legs, numbness or tingling sensation and muscle weakness in the back and lower extremities.

 Recovery period depends on the body’s healing capacity.
 The post-surgical hospitalization includes the rehabilitation program.
-If required your surgeon may prescribe pain medications or a brace and follow-up physical therapy upon discharge.
+If required your Dr Buckland may prescribe pain medications or a brace and follow-up physical therapy upon discharge.

 The period of your rest or inactivity depends on a few factors such as the type of surgical procedure and the approach used to access your spine, the size of the incision and presence of any complications.
 Return to work or normal activity depends on the type of work or activity you plan to perform.
 Usually 3 to 6 weeks is the ideal time of healing.

-Strictly adhere to the post-operative instructions suggested by your spine surgeon to promote healing and reduce the possibility of post-operative complications.
+Strictly adhere to the post-operative instructions suggested by Dr Buckland to promote healing and reduce the possibility of post-operative complications.

 Some of the benefits include:

 - Very small incisions are placed

 - Surgery can be performed in less time